Here’s an easy recipe for crunchy breadsticks, also known in Italian as grissini.

 - 1 3/4 – 2 cups flour

-Add in the salt and flour
+- Add in the salt and flour.

-Knead until it forms a smooth ball of dough and everything is well mixed.
+- Knead until it forms a smooth ball of dough and everything is well mixed.
 This can take about 8 minutes or even less sometimes.

-Divide the dough into small pieces about 1-2" long and 1/2" wide.
+- Divide the dough into small pieces about 1-2" long and 1/2" wide.
 Use your hands or a dough divider.

-Roll each piece out on the non-floured counter with your hands until they are the length you want.
+- Roll each piece out on the non-floured counter with your hands until they are the length you want.
 They should be thin, not thick.
 The thicker they are the longer they will need to bake.

-Let rise for about 8 minutes.
+- Let rise for about 8 minutes.

-Place on a slightly greased (with oil) pan and bake for 10-15 minutes in the oven at 400F.
+- Place on a slightly greased (with oil) pan and bake for 10-15 minutes in the oven at 400F.

-Turn them over and bake for 5 minutes more to make them evenly baked.
+- Turn them over and bake for 5 minutes more to make them evenly baked.
 They should not burn or become dark brown.

-Remove from oven, let cool and enjoy!
+- Remove from oven, let cool and enjoy!

 - You can make variations of grissini, such as rolling them in sesame seeds or poppy seeds.
 You can also roll them in some garlic powder too.
-The best method I found is to do this on plate and not the counter where it’s too easy for the seeds to slide or roll off.
+The best method I found is to do this on a plate and not the counter where it’s too easy for the seeds to slide or roll off.

 I truly hope you try this recipe and that you enjoyed them as much as we do here!